-What we can do if you fail to comply with your general obligations and you harm our interests as a result:
+What we can do if you fail to comply with your general obligations and you harm our interests as a result: you will no longer be entitled to reimbursement for healthcare.

-- you will no longer be entitled to reimbursement for healthcare. - we can possibly claim any previously paid reimbursements back from you.
+- you will no longer be entitled to reimbursement for nealthcare. - we can possibly claim any previously paid reimbursements back from you.